 Change, Change, Change — Tips to Better Manage the Rate of Organizational Change

 Are your leaders and employees equipped to better manage the rate of organizational change?
 Change is now a given for most leaders and employees.
 But what keeps most employees’ heads spinning, however, is the increasing rate of change that companies need to compete and win.
-It seems to happen faster and faster.

 How to Keep Up